 Note: Many people automatically think that booking a multi-stop, round the world plane ticket takes the spontaneity out of the trip, but if you book your flights weeks or months apart, there’s still plenty of time to make decisions on the fly and be spontaneous.

-The most important decision you can make in all this is to trust your instincts.
-There is no right or wrong way to plan a RTW trip.
+There is no right or wrong way to plan a long-term trip.
 Some may tell you have to do this or you have to go there, but put trust in yourself.
 While others may be more well traveled than you, you know yourself best.
 Do what’s best for you.

 - Why It’s Not Selfish for Parents to Travel with Young Children